Gerda Lerner

 Gerda Hedwig Lerner (née Kronstein; April 30, 1920 – January 2, 2013) was an Austrian-born American historian and woman's history author.
 In addition to her numerous scholarly publications, she wrote poetry, fiction, theatre pieces, screenplays, and an autobiography.
 She served as president of the Organization of American Historians from 1980 to 1981.
 In 1980, she was appointed Robinson Edwards Professor of History at the University of Wisconsin-Madison, where she taught until retiring in 1991.

-Lerner was one of the founders of the academic field of women's history.
+Lerner was one of the founders of the academic field of women's history, known as the "godmother of women's history."
 In 1963, while still an undergraduate at the New School for Social Research, she taught "Great Women in American History", which is considered to be the first regular college course on women's history offered anywhere.

 She taught at Long Island University from 1965 to 1967.
 She played a key role in the development of women's history curricula and was involved in the development of degree programs in women's history at Sarah Lawrence College (where she taught from 1968 to 1979 and established the nation's first master's degree program in women's history) and at the University of Wisconsin-Madison, where she launched the first Ph.D. program in women's history.
 She also worked at Duke University and Columbia University, where she was a co-founder of the Seminar on Women.

 Early life

-She was born Gerda Hedwig Kronstein in Vienna, Austria, on April 30, 1920, the first child of Ilona Kronstein (née Neumann, 1897, Budapest–1948, Zürich) and Robert Kronstein (1888, Vienna–1952, Vaduz), an affluent Jewish couple.
+She was born Gerda Hedwig Kronstein in Vienna, Austria, on April 30, 1920, the first child of Ilona Kronstein and Robert Kronstein, an affluent and secular Jewish couple.
 Her family originated from Breslau, Berlin, Léva (Lewenz, Levice), Turdossin (Turdos, Turdoschin, Tvrdošín) (Upper Hungary), Helishoy (Holleschau, Holešov) (Moravia), and Reichenberg (Liberec) (Bohemia).
 Her father was a pharmacist, and her mother an artist.
 According to her autobiography, Gerda had a strained relationship with her mother as a child.
 As an adult, Gerda believed that her mother struggled because she did not fit in the role of a Viennese wife and mother.
-Gerda had a younger sister, and they attended local schools and gymnasium.
+Gerda had a younger sister called Nora, and they attended local schools and gymnasium together.

 Following the 1938 Anschluss, Kronstein became involved with the anti-Nazi resistance.
 She and her mother were jailed that year after her father had escaped to Liechtenstein and Switzerland, where he stayed during the war.
 Gerda occupied a cell for six weeks with two Christian women held on political grounds.
 They shared their prison food with her because Jews received restricted rations.
 In 1939, her mother moved to France, and Lerner's sister relocated to Palestine.
-That year, Gerda immigrated to the United States under the sponsorship of the family of Bobby Jensen, her socialist fiancé.
+That year, Gerda emigrated to the United States under the sponsorship of the family of Bobby Jensen, her socialist fiancé.